 Yes, I realize that I have given my son a name that requires a little bit of splainin.
 And I admit, that even after I’d chosen it, I myself didn’t know how it was spelled, or where exactly it came from… Apart from the basic phonetics and the fact that it was a Yaley name that had lived in the lore of my family as long as I could remember (dad both graduated from and taught at the school – class of ’48) – apart from those two things, I really didn’t know the full implications of the name or its history until much later.
 To set the record straight – my son’s name is pronounced “EL ih hyoo”.
 Try as we have to come up with clever rhymes to help remember his name, there aren’t any good ones.
 “Tell a few” is one.
 “Smell a pew” is another (yeeps!).
 And I realize this pronunciation isn’t very intuitive.
 I myself might guess it to be “el I hoo” if I didn’t know otherwise.
 And if you speak another language (as Elihu’s grandpa Riaz and grandma Nelly), then you’ll likely never say it the same way we native English speakers from North America do.
 The diphthong of the ‘hyoo’ sound isn’t easy for some.
 So much for a low-maintenance, internationally-friendly name.

 I’ve never been too comfortable with name choices that called attention to themselves too strongly, but I think I’ve kinda blown it there.
 I had hoped to subtly distinguish myself from the fashionable, mildly radical choices that began to appear ten years ago… girls named Poppy, Scarlet or Ruby, or boys with names all ending in some sort of ‘un‘ sound, a phenomenon which makes a first name sound more like a sur name; Cason, Mason, Braden, Bryson… I was skittish around Skylars and Ravens, Tuckers and Morgans… Naming a child is a difficult business; you must figure out how to stay ahead of the curve, how to offer your child something that will serve him both as well on the playground as in the boardroom… My personal goal was to set my child apart from the flock yet somehow stay within the wider scope of what would be culturally accepted.
 A tall order.
-And it was one I simply did not have the solution for til almost a week after my son was born.
+I simply did not have the solution ’til over a week after my son was born.

 “Isn’t that illegal?” people would ask in a surprised tone when I told them my newborn son had no name.
 At first I hesitated.
 I didn’t think so, but was it?
 I hadn’t ever heard of an unnamed baby before… But then I remembered once hearing about some native Americans that didn’t name a baby until weeks after the child was born – not until the baby’s emerging personality became evident.
 And some Indonesian people waited to name their newborns too (plus these folks didn’t allow the baby to even touch the floor for the first few months of its life)… There were clearly many ways to do this.
 And certainly this was no small matter.
 The name we gave our son would help to define him to the world.
 I was not going to allow myself to be rushed in such an important matter.